What is the Difference Between an Accident and an Injury?

 Most people know what an IV is and what IVs are used in hospitals and other medical facilities.
 An IV is short for intravenous (IV) therapy.
 IVs are used for infusing liquid directly into a person’s vein.
 IV therapy is used when a patient needs medicine, blood, or other fluids.
 Infusing the medication or liquid… read more

-What Happens if Your Insurance Claim Is Denied
+What Happens if Your Insurance Claim is Denied in Oklahoma

 December 1, 2020 | Personal Injury